How WakeRoute works

 One event, many race nights

 Create a single series event for the season.
 This event persists all season; you do not need a new website event for each week.
-Each race night creates one or more races inside the same season event as boats start recording and select the course in the iOS app.
+Each race night creates one or more races inside the same season event as boats start recording and select the course in the WakeRoute app.

 Define your fleets once

 Add your fleet classes to the event — e.g. Cruising Spinnaker, J/105, PHRF Non-Spin, Jib & Main.
 These carry over from week to week.
-When sailors record with the WakeRoute iOS app, they pick their fleet at the start of recording.
+When sailors record with the WakeRoute app, they pick their fleet at the start of recording.

 How a typical race night works